istio/community/.github/ISSUE_TEMPLATE/organization-membership-request.md

 ### GitHub Username
 e.g. (at)example_user

-### Organization you are requesting membership in
-e.g. (at)istio

 ### Company Affiliation or Individual
 e.g. Google, IBM, VMware, Red Hat or XX etc, otherwise, Individual

 ### Requirements
-- Subscribed to istio-dev@googlegroups.com (istio-dev@googlegroups.com).
+- Subscribed to istio-dev@googlegroups.com (https://groups.google.com/forum/#!forum/istio-dev).
 - Actively contributing to 1 or more areas.
 - Sponsored by 2 members.

 - [ ] I have reviewed the community membership guidelines (https://github.com/istio/community/blob/master/ROLES.md#member & https://github.com/istio/community/blob/master/CONTRIBUTING.md)
 - [ ] I have enabled 2FA on my GitHub account (https://github.com/settings/security)
-- [ ] I have subscribed to the istio-dev@googlegroups.com email list
+- [ ] I have subscribed to the istio-dev@googlegroups.com (https://groups.google.com/forum/#!forum/istio-dev) email list
 - [ ] I have made multiple contributions to the project or community.
 Contributions may include, but are not limited to:
     - Authoring or reviewing PRs on GitHub
     - Filing or commenting on issues on GitHub